jjdharmaraj/hhvm-app-engine-sample/README.md

 ```

 Should be noted that if you want to cleanup your resources and stop billing, the best way is to delete the project.
 [Manage GCP resources](https://console.cloud.google.com/iam-admin/projects)

-## TODO

-1. In order to get composer to work with HHVM, my solution is a little hacky.
-I am sure there is a more elegant solution.